michaelkeeling/saturn2016-containers-workshop/position-papers/our-understanding-of-allocation-patterns-is-out-of-date.md

 [Michael Keeling](http://www.neverletdown.net/) | [@michaelkeeling](https://twitter.com/michaelkeeling)

-# Our Understanding of the Allocation Style is Out of Date
+# Our Understanding of Allocation Styles is Out of Date

 I find allocation patterns fascinating.
 Allocation views map the abstract software elements of an architecture to things that exist